 • Charge both a fee and commission on transactions.

-Most people can benefit from professional guidance when they venture into the complex world of managing their financial affairs.
+Benefits of Working With a Financial AdvisorMost people can benefit from professional guidance when they venture into the complex world of managing their financial affairs.
 A financial advisor will be able to assess your risk tolerance, analyze your resources and current asset allocation, take into account your tax liability, and make investment recommendations in the form of a written financial plan.
 The plan should help ensure that your current and future assets are used to their best advantage given your financial situation and financial goals.
+Building a Strong RelationshipKnowing what to expect from a financial advisor can help establish a long and successful relationship.
+Here are some preliminary questions to ask to help you evaluate whether an advisor would be a good fit for you.

 • What is your educational background?